SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 **Summary**

-V3 extends on V2, but significantly reduce sliding when dancing and mowing.
+V3 extends V2 and significantly reduces sliding during activities like dancing and movement.

 **👍 Pros:**
 - No sewing needed